DavideEspositoPelella/SuperMario-RL/README.md

 **Command-Line Arguments**:
 - '-t', '--train': Enable training mode.
 - '-e', '--evaluate': Enable evaluation mode.
 - 'algorithm <algorithm>': Specify the algorithm to use.
-Options are ddqn, ddqn_per, a3c, sarsa.
-Default is ddqn.
+Options are ddqn, ddqn_per, a2c.
+Default is a2c.
 - '--episodes' <num_episodes>': Set the number of episodes:
     - Default for training is 20000;
-    - Default for evaluate is 5.
-- '--icm': Specify if the algorithm will use the ICM module.
-Default is False
+- '--icm': Specify to use the ICM module.
+Default is False.
-- ' --log-interval <interval>': Interval for logging information.
+- ' --log-freq <interval>': Logging frequency (for A2C it is relative to the number of episodes, for DDQN is relative to the global step count).
 Default is 10.
-- '--save-interval <interval>': Interval for saving the model.
+- '--save-freq <interval>': Saving frequency (for A2C it is relative to the number of episodes, for DDQN is relative to the global step count).
 Default is 100.
 - '--log-dir <path>': Directory to save logs.
 Default is ./logs/.
 - '--save-dir <path>': Directory to save trained models.
 Default is ./trained_models/.
-- '--model <model>': Specify if want to load a specific model to continue the training or evaluate.
+- '--model <model>': Specify if you want to load a specific model to continue the training or to evaluate.
-- '--tb': Enable the tensorboard.
+- '--tb': Enable tensorboard.

 ### Examples